 1. What is the per capita position of the green space in the neighborhoods?

 2. What is the ranking of green spaces in the neighborhoods of Sari in terms of social justice?

-The present study is an applied study and uses descriptive-analytical method.
+The present study is an applied research and uses descriptive-analytical method.
 Data collection is based on documentary and statistical method conducted in the Iranian Green Spaces and Parks Organization and statistical block of Sari Municipality.
-Analyzing and processing of the collected data, determining the indexes and ranking of the options were used by the use of hierarchical analysis models.
-Indicators were screened and calibrated using Delphi technique.
-To investigate spatial analysis, weights of the matrices of indices and altars (neighborhoods) along with complicated calculations of TOPSIS model, several software packages were used.
+Analysis of the collected data, determine the indexes and ranking of the options used by hierarchical analysis models.
+The indicators were screened and calibrated using Delphi technique.
+To investigate spatial analysis, the weights of the matrices of indices and altars (neighborhoods) along with complicated calculations of TOPSIS model by several software packages.

 Results and discussion

 By the use of Primary Pairwise Comparison Matrix, the final weights are calculated by the AHP model with the EXPERT CHOICE software to participate in the process of forming the matrix of the Topsis model.
 Using Delphi method in two stages, the experts of the municipality as well as the experts of Green Spaces Organization Sari, seven indicators were selected among several suggested indicators.
 In the review and study of the green spaces of Sari, the findings show that there is a more scientific definition of green space.
 In fact, we have two functional green spaces in the city, a biological green space (BGS) that includes ventilation and oxygen supply, aesthetic, psychological and environmental dimensions.
 This is called a Green Social Space (GSS) that includes green space equipped and a temporary residence for leisure and recreation.
 Seven justification indicators and inclusion of green space in the neighborhood are as follows: